 When a buyer is looking to procure a supplier for a certain contract, they need to evaluate the potential companies via a bidding process.
 The initial stage in this process is known as the PQQ/SQ where buyers need to complete the questionnaire – this occurs before an invitation to tender (ITT).

-What is a PQQ?
-What does PQQ stand for?
-What does the PQQ process involve?
+PQQ Meaning: What does it stand for?
+What does the process involve?

 You need to complete certain tasks in your own PQQ process in order to get through this hurdle successfully and move on to the next stage of the bidding process.

 The PQQ process involves: